Lifecycle-based rewards, streaks and reactivation nudges for credit cards

 - wasted spend on dormant cards

 Lifecycle-based rewards fix this by aligning incentives to where the user is, not who the user is.
+This approach mirrors proven user re engagement strategies where behaviour is shaped contextually rather than through blanket offers.

 The credit card lifecycle